 As a result, condenser mics are more sensitive to sound than other types, and consumers should be aware of this.
 If you are using a cheap mic or gaming mic that is in close proximity to the speaker and has lots of ambient noise around it, you will also pick up more sounds generated from that direction.

 All in all, as with any competing design, you have your pros and cons.
 Condenser mics provide a clearer recording while dynamic ones might be slightly muted or “muddy.”
 Again, it is best to choose what works for you based on the quality of your microphone.
 You may be interested in my other post on using condenser mics without phantom power.

 You decide which type is better for you!

 If you’re recording and want to fix clicks, crackles, pops or rustles in the background, there are a few solutions.
-Post-editing can save recordings with no issue if you know how to handle it.
+Post-editing can save recordings with no issue if you know how to use the software tools correctly.

-There are a few different ways to get rid of unwanted sound in your recordings.
+It is better to solve the problem beforehand with a mic pop filter, but here are a few different ways to get rid of unwanted sounds in your recordings.
 One option without any advanced plugins is Audacity.
 Audacity is a free open-source digital audio workstation.
-Its decent noise reduction plugin, as well as its click and pop removal tool, make it worth the download.
+It has decent ambient noise reduction, as well as a click and pop removal tool, making it worth the download.
 The user interface is straightforward and easy to learn.

 For more advanced users, it is widely known that izotope’s RX8 can be used to reduce background sound from your microphone.
-However, this comes at a price.
+It produces great sound quality, but comes at a price.